-− HPO, the Human Phenotype Ontology, provides a standardized vocabulary of phenotypic abnormalities encountered in human disease.
+− The Human Phenotype Ontology provides a standardized vocabulary of phenotypic abnormalities encountered in human disease.
 Each term in the HPO describes a phenotypic abnormality.
 HPO currently contains over 13,000 terms and over 156,000 annotations to hereditary diseases.
 The HPO project and others have developed software for phenotype-driven differential diagnostics, genomic diagnostics, and translational research.
-The HPO is a flagship product of the Monarch Initiative, an NIH-supported international consortium dedicated to semantic integration of biomedical and model organism data with the ultimate goal of improving biomedical research.
+The HPO is a flagship product of the Monarch Initiative, an NIH-supported international consortium dedicated to semantic integration of biomedical and model organism data with the goal of improving biomedical research.
 The HPO, as a part of the Monarch Initiative, is a central component of one of the 13 driver projects in the Global Alliance for Genomics and Health (GA4GH) strategic roadmap.

 − GWAS Central (previously the Human Genome Variation database of Genotype-to-Phenotype information) is a database of summary level findings from genetic association studies, both large and small.
 GWAS Central is built upon a basal layer of Markers that comprises all known SNPs and other variants from public databases such as dbSNP and the DBGV.
 GWAS Central contains 70,566,447 associations between 3,251,694 unique SNPs and 1,451 unique MeSH disease / phenotype descriptions.

-− The Monarch Initiative (monarchinitiative) is a collaborative, open science effort that aims to semantically integrate genotype-phenotype data from many species and sources in order to support precision medicine, disease modeling, and mechanistic exploration. monarchinitiative provides integrated knowledge graph, analytic tools, and web services enable diverse users to explore relationships between phenotypes and genotypes across species.
+− The Monarch Initiative is a collaborative, open science effort that aims to semantically integrate genotype-phenotype data from many species and sources in order to support precision medicine, disease modeling, and mechanistic exploration.
+It provides integrated knowledge graph, analytic tools, and web services enable diverse users to explore relationships between phenotypes and genotypes across species.

 − RNA interference (RNAi) represents a powerful method to systematically study loss-of-function phenotypes on a large scale with a wide variety of biological assays, constituting a rich source for the assignment of gene function.
-The GenomeRNAi database (http://www.genomernai.org) makes available RNAi phenotype data extracted from the literature for human and Drosophila.
+RNAi phenotype data from human and Drosophila, extracted from the literature, is available in GenomeRNAi database (http://www.genomernai.org).
 It also provides RNAi reagent information, along with an assessment as to their efficiency and specificity.

 − The Cellular Microscopy Phenotype Ontology (CMPO) provides a species-neutral controlled vocabulary for describing phenotypic qualities relating to the whole cell, cellular components, cellular processes and cell populations.
 Terms from CMPO are being used to annotate phenotype descriptions from high-content screening databases and cellular image repositories.
 Annotating data with ontologies adds value to the data that can then be exploited computationally to support smarter querying and to facilitate data integration.